ssawane/ft_containers/README.md

 - map
 - set

-In addition to this, some extra features and utilities are expected to be reimplemented, as:
+In addition to this, reimplemented some extra features and utilities, as:

 - iterator_traits
 - reverse_iterator